oracle-livelabs/apex/online-book-store-app/15-razorpay-payement-integration/15-razorpay-payement-integration.md

     ![Click Timeline](images/15-2-8-auth.png " ")

-   The REST data source is created successfully.
+   The REST Data Source is created successfully.
 The next step is to configure the POST operation parameters for this REST Data Source.

 9. On the REST Data Sources page, click **Razorpay API**.